U.S. regulator stands by decision to block Winklevoss bitcoin ETF

 But the agency did not completely shut the door to such products coming to market once the bitcoin market has matured, offering some hope for at least five other bitcoin ETF proposals that are still pending before the regulator.

-Bitcoin BTC=BTSP turned negative after the SEC's ruling, and last traded down 2.9 percent.
+Bitcoin turned negative after the SEC’s ruling, and last traded down 2.9 percent.

 The virtual currency can be used to move money around the world quickly and with relative anonymity, without the need for a central authority, such as a bank or government.
 A fund holding the currency could attract more investors and push its price higher.